qwd/dev-site/docs/_en/resource/warning-info.md

 ## Expiry time

-> Typically, a warning message is not valid for more than 48 hours, so if `warning.endTime` is not available, we recommend to set the expiry time of this warning message to 24 hours from `warning.startTime` (which is what we do).
+> **Hint:** Typically, a warning message is not valid for more than 48 hours, so if `warning.endTime` is not available, we recommend to set the expiry time of this warning message to 24 hours from `warning.startTime` (which is what we do).

 You can use `warning.endTime` to estimate when a warning message will expire, or when you can no longer get a warning message with the same ID as the previous one, which means that the warning has expired.